 The other awards were as follows:

 In 1957 Italy won with "La Strada", in 1958 with "Nights of Cabiria" (Le Notti di Cabiria) and in 1963 with " 8 1/2", all directed by Federico Fellini.
 In 1965, Vittorio De Sica won again with "Yesterday, Today and Tomorrow" (Ieri, Oggi e Domani).
 "Investigation of a Citizen Above Suspicion" (Indagine su un cittadino al di sopra di ogni sospetto), directed by Elio Petri won in 1971 and the following year, in 1972, De Sica did it again with "The Garden of the Finzi-Continis" (Il giardino dei Finzi-Contini).
 In 1974 Federico Fellini broke the record of 4 Oscars with "Amarcord", becoming the world's record holder in number of Oscar won.
-Many consider De Sica's honorary awards Oscars, and giving him a total of 4 awards aswell.
+Many consider De Sica's honorary awards as regular Oscars, and giving him a total of 4 awards aswell.

 The last but not least in the list of Academy awards won is "La grande Bellezza" by Paolo Sorrentino in 2014.